 The main motto of adding QR Codes to B2C e-Invoices is to have a slight grip around B2C transactions, as this is where most of the tax evasive activities thrive.

 Also, with the Digital Bharat movement, Government is willing to promote digitalization of payments, etc, nevertheless, there are more perks of digital payments than cons.

-The QR codes on B2C e-Invoices will enable you to make payments through UPI in a single go, meaning you do not have to enter the amount, just the UPI Pin/Passwords & the payment will be made automatically as per the Invoice value mentioned on the e-Invoice.
+The QR codes on B2C e-Invoices in GST will enable you to make payments through UPI in a single go, meaning you do not have to enter the amount, just the UPI Pin/Passwords & the payment will be made automatically as per the Invoice value mentioned on the e-Invoice.

 This process is even simpler than scanning the QR Code at shops & making the payments through the mobile UPI applications that usually require location access, entering the amount, entering the pin, etc.

 How do I create a QR code for an e-Invoicing?

 Lets undertsand important facts about QR code & learn how to generate a QR code?

 Whereas type-2 is only applicable to B2C Invoices, where taxpayers have to use tools or software to create dynamic QR codes that will contain the Invoice details as well as the referral payment link.

 So the customers can directly scan the QR Code and make the payments.

 Type-1 QR codes are generated directly from the IRP at the time of IRN generation & taxpayers need not do anything additional.